digideskio/support-tools/timeseries/quickstart.md

 * Currently OSX and Linux are supported.

+### Collecting and visualizing timeseries data for mongod 3.0

-**NOTE**: this document assumes the new full-time data capture facility in mongod 3.2, which automatically collects serverStatus and other metrics at one-second intervals.
-If you wish to collect similar data using mongod 3.0, or have data that was collected by someone else using mongod 3.0, read the section [Collecting and visualizing timeseries data for mongod 3.0](#user-content-mongod3.0) first.
-The remainder of the description in this document applies to data collected manually under 3.0 as well, with a small modification as described in that section.
+The remainder of this document assumes the new full-time data capture facility in mongod 3.2, which automatically collects serverStatus and other metrics at one-second intervals.
+This section describes how to collect and visualize similar data under 3.0.
+Skip this section if you have a diagnostic.data directory from 3.2.

+You can collect data similar to the 3.2 ftdc data under 3.0 by using an external process:

+    delay=1 # pick a number in seconds mongo --eval "while(true) {print(JSON.stringify(db.serverStatus({tcmalloc:true}))); sleep(1000*$delay)}" >ss.log &

+You can then use all of the commmands and interactive capabilities described in the remainder of the document, substituting "ss:ss.log" for "ftdc:diagnostic.data" on the command line, for example:

+    python timeseries.py ss:ss.log --browser

 ### Automatic interactive browser/server mode